 Overall survival (OS)

 Will be estimated by the Kaplan-Meier method (Kaplan 1958).
 The distributions of the OS estimates between the two arms will be compared using a log-rank test.
 The Cox regression model will be used to analyze the effects of factors, in addition to treatment, including, but not limited to stratification factors, which may be associated with OS.
+The primary analysis will happen after at least 150 OS events (deaths) have occurred and will be tested with a 1-sided significance level of 0.022 (level based on not having stopped at either of the 2 planned interim analyses).

-Time frame: From the date of randomization to the date of death or last follow-up, assessed up to 4 years
+Time frame: From the date of randomization to the date of death or last follow-up, assessed up to 5 years

 Progression-free survival (PFS)

-Will be estimated by the Kaplan-Meier method (Kaplan 1958) and estimates between treatment arms will be compared using the log-rank test (Mantel 1966).
+Defined as local progression, distant failure, or death due to any cause.
+PFS will be estimated by the Kaplan-Meier method (Kaplan 1958) and estimates between treatment arms will be compared using the log-rank test (Mantel 1966).
 The Cox proportional hazard regression model will be used to analyze the effects of factors, in addition to treatment, which may be associated with PFS (Cox 1972).

-Time frame: From the date of randomization to the date of first PFS failure or last follow-up for patients without a reported PFS event, assessed up to 4 years
+Time frame: From the date of randomization to the date of first PFS failure or last follow-up for patients without a reported PFS event, assessed up to 5 years

 Objective response rate (ORR)

-Will be defined as having a complete or partial response.
+Defined as having a complete or partial response.
 ORR will be compared between treatment arms using a chi-squared test.
 Duration of response will also be reported.

-Time frame: Up to 4 years
+Time frame: Up to 5 years

 Vascular recanalization (VR)

-Will be defined as having a complete or partial vascular thrombosis response.
+Defined as having a complete or partial vascular thrombosis response.
 The VR proportion for each treatment arm will be determined and compared between treatment arms using a chi-squared test.
 Time to best VR response before progression and duration of VR response will be reported, but no statistical testing will be done.

-Time frame: Up to 4 years
+Time frame: Up to 5 years

+Defined as grade ≥ 4 adverse events (AEs).
 Will be compared between the treatment arms using a Z-test.

 Time frame: Up to 90 days from randomization